wickedvic/Meditracker-backend/README.md

 Doctor Functionality:
 1. A doctor is able to prescribe medications to a patient.
 Medication data comes from RX-Image API
+2. A doctor can also go back and edit/delete any prescribed medications
-2. Sign up a new patient
+3. Sign up a new patient
-3. Use a fully functional calendar tailored for them
+4. Use a fully functional calendar tailored for them
-4. Make any notes and organize them by one of four colors
+5. Make any notes and organize them by one of four colors

 Patient Functionality: